systemetric/systemetric-website/content/posts/new-student-robotics-competition-and-internal-competition.md

 We will keep you posted on this blog.

 <!--EndFragment-->

  \
-Make sure to follow our Instagram and Twitter accounts, as we are releasing weekly updates on our progress:
+Make sure to follow our Instagram and Twitter accounts, which gives weekly updates on our progress at:

 <https://www.instagram.com/hr.robotics/>